cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToAccountRole.csharp.md

 - *Type:* object

-If true, the privileges will be granted on the account.
+(Default: `false`) If true, the privileges will be granted on the account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/grant_privileges_to_account_role#on_account GrantPrivilegesToAccountRole#on_account}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/grant_privileges_to_account_role#on_account GrantPrivilegesToAccountRole#on_account}

 ---